Shubh Laabh – Aapkey Ghar Mein: 7 years later

 Shree lives with her adoptive family with the hate of Kusum and her daughter, Komal.
 Toshniwal house is now controlled by Menaka.
 Maya and Rohit have a daughter, Myra who is spoilt by Maya and Menaka while Aditi and Vidyadhar have a son, Dhruv.
 Savita is insulted by Menaka, Maya and Myra.
 Shree is abandoned by Kusum and ends up at an orphanage.
 Shreya returns from abroad.
 Soon, Savita and Shreya meet Asha (Shree) at orphanage.
 Not knowing the fact that Asha was Shree three of them spent a night together.
 Menaka bring Shree at Toshniwal house after Shree saved Myra from a snake.
 Meneka's younger daughter Isha comes and pursues Vaibhav.
 She invites Shreya at Vaibhav's birthday.
 Shree mistakenly spills water on floor on which Shreya slips and slaps Isha.
 Isha now plots to take over Shreya's place.
-Lakshmi punishes Shree for misusing her powers and takes her powers away; Menaka and Isha finds out that Asha is Shree by seeing her anklets and she plans to separate Shree from the Toshniwals and send her to Kusum but fails.
+Lakshmi punishes Shree for misusing her powers and takes her powers away; Menaka and Isha find out that Asha is Shree by seeing her anklets and she plans to separate Shree from the Toshniwals and send her to Kusum but fails.
 Lakshmi returns Shree's powers to save Savita and Shreya.
 The series ends with Menaka going out of the house along with her daughter Isha.